-This best-ever-press-trip (thanks Tourism Quebec!) took place in the Quebec region of Lanaudiere and la Mauricie, better known to you and me as that place between Montreal and Quebec City.
-The photo above is of a nordic spa called Natur’Eau.
+This best-ever Quebec leaf peeping press trip (thanks Tourism Quebec!) took place in the Quebec region of Lanaudiere and la Mauricie, better known to you and me as that place between Montreal and Quebec City.

 This is Wolf River at a stellar property called Auberge la Baluchon.
-Wolf River, or Rivière-du-Loup, is the Paris Hilton of landscape.
+Wolf River, or Rivière-du-Loup, is the Paris Hilton of landscapes.
 It always begs to be photo’d.
 (Sorry, Paris – maybe I’m wrong.)

 And because I can’t resist the fall views, here it is again, Wolf River.
 Even in the fog it’s stunning.

-That’s the little nordic spa at Baluchon.
+The above picture is the little nordic spa at Baluchon.

 And a gal’s gotta play …

 The kayaking was at a woodsy lodge called Lac Taureau, located – wait for it – on scenic Lac Taureau.
 Another ideal leaf-viewing location.

-I also relaxed at La Source, yet another nordic spa (Quebec is so crazy about their nordic spas I’m beginning to suspect Quebec was settled by Vikings, not the French?), but I don’t want to dwell on how rested I am.
-We’re here to talk about leaves.
+I also relaxed at La Source, yet another nordic spa (Quebec is so crazy about their nordic spas I’m beginning to suspect Quebec was settled by Vikings, not the French!), but I don’t want to dwell on how relaxed I am and how wonderful the nordic spas are.

 With colours like this it’s truly an amazing time of year to travel, so I suggest you get to Lanaudiere and la Mauricie in a hurry …

-Because it won’t last for long.
+Because the leaf-peeping opportunities don’t last for long.